theianjones/blog/content/brain/org-roam-bibtex.md

              org-ref-notes-function 'orb-edit-notes
         ))

-Its important to note (as [rgoswami.me](https://rgoswami.me/posts/org-note-workflow/#org-ref)) notes that org-refs template options are not the same (note that I didn&rsquo;t write this template and just copy pasta&rsquo;d).
+Its important to note (as [rgoswami.me](https://rgoswami.me/posts/org-note-workflow/#org-ref) does) that org-refs template options are not the same (note that I didn&rsquo;t write this template and just copy pasta&rsquo;d).
 Heres a cheatsheet:

 ```
 In the format, the following percent escapes will be expanded.